Origins and origin groups in Azure Front Door

 Origin host header

 Requests that get forwarded by Azure Front Door to an origin include a host header field that the origin uses to retrieve the targeted resource.
 The value for this field typically comes from the origin URI that has the host header and port.

 www.contoso.com.
 If you use the Azure portal to configure your origin, the default value for this field is the host name of the origin.
 If your origin is

-contoso-westus.azurewebsites.net, in the Azure portal, the autopopulated value for the origin host header will be
+contoso-westus.azurewebsites.net, in the Azure portal, the autopopulated value for the origin host header is

 contoso-westus.azurewebsites.net.
-However, if you use Azure Resource Manager templates or another method without explicitly setting this field, Front Door will send the incoming host name as the value for the host header.
+However, if you use Azure Resource Manager templates or another method without explicitly setting this field, Front Door sends the incoming host name as the value for the host header.
 If the request was made for

 www.contoso.com, and your origin

-contoso-westus.azurewebsites.net has an empty header field, Front Door will set the host header as
+contoso-westus.azurewebsites.net has an empty header field, Front Door sets the host header as

 Most app backends (Azure Web Apps, Blob storage, and Cloud Services) require the host header to match the domain of the backend.
-However, the frontend host that routes to your origin will use a different hostname such as
+However, the frontend host that routes to your origin uses a different hostname such as

 If your origin requires the host header to match the origin hostname, make sure that the origin host header includes the hostname of the origin.